apapamarkou/i3wmsetup/README.md

 # YOUNIX Desktop Environment

 My custom Arch Linux Post-Install scripts to setup a full ffeatured operating system for everyday users, developers, musicians, image/video editors or just old fashion UNIX fans.

-This is under contruction.
+This project is under heavy contruction.
 Please DO NOT USE until the first release!

 ## Features